 Apnea literally means “without breath.”
 It occurs when there in an interruption to airflow during normal breathing.

-As there are different causes of apnea and levels of severity, the first steps toward finding effective treatment are a sleep apnea evaluation and a medically supported diagnosis to find the underlying cause of the apnea.
+As there are different causes of apnea and levels of severity, the first steps toward finding effective treatment of sleep apnea are a sleep apnea evaluation and a medically supported diagnosis to find the underlying cause of the apnea.
 Snoring is often associated with, but not limited to, sleep apnea.

 Obstructive Sleep Apnea